nando/redminerb/README.md

 ### Users

-Wrapper for part of the [Users resource](http://www.redmine.org/projects/redmine/wiki/Rest_Users) of the Redmine REST API.
+The **users** command is the wrapper for part of the [Users resource](http://www.redmine.org/projects/redmine/wiki/Rest_Users) of the Redmine REST API.

 **IMPORTANT: Be sure that you API key have the right permissions in the server.**

 #### List current users

+**List** is the default subcommand of the *users* command:

     $ redminerb users # i.e. 'redminerb users list'

 That should give you the current users on your Redmine server, one per line.

 You can use the `--name` option to list users as described by the *name* filter of the API resource.

-By omission it gives you the ID, the login and the e-mail of the user.
-You can change that using the --fields option, that let you specify others separated by semicolons.
+The `-q` and `--query` are aliases for this option.
 For example:

-    $ redminerb users list --fields=id:mail
+    $ redminerb users -q red # i.e. 'redminerb users list --name=red'

+Will show us the users which login, first name, last name or email contains the 'red' word.

+By omission *users list* gives you the ID, the login and the e-mail of the user.
+You can change that using the *--fields (-f)* option, that let you specify others separated by semicolons.
+For example:

+    $ redminerb users -f id:mail

-Will return only the ID following by the user e-mail.
+Will return only the ID following by the user's email.

-You can see all the available fields with `redminerb users me`.
+You can see **all the fields available** with `redminerb users me`.

 #### Show our info in the Redmine server